Seanyap90/MLdeploy/EdgeRegression/README.md

 sudo usermod -aG docker ggc_user
 ````
 <p>Constantly access the logs on /greengrass folder to troubleshoot if failure of deployment arises.</p>
+<p>If you are running a virtual gateway, please run gendata.py on the background.
+This code has to be executed outside Docker environment</p>